joannagyory/Watersheds/README.md

 ## Step 2: Cleaning and processing weather data

+I searched through the National Oceanic and Atmospheric Administration's website to find the weather stations that were closest to the water sensors and that had data collection ranges that overlapped with those of the water sensors.
+Some stations had hourly records, other had daily records.
+Some measured both temperature and precipitation, while others measured only one of those variables.
+A substantial amount of work went into cleaning, oganizing, and merging all the data.

 USR_US1_Weather.R combines daily temperature data from NOAA station USR0000NWMT and daily precipitation data from NOAA station US1NHCR0012.

 USC_Weather.R processes data from NOAA station USC00272800.
 It converts daily temperature from degrees F to degrees C.